lmcornejo/PublicKB/Security/security_with_CLC_and_alertlogic.md

 ### Audience.

-This article should assist individuals interested in data security and also IT professionals who are concerned about security threats and compliance whether an impending deployment is subject to regulation or not.
+This article should assist individuals interested in data security and also IT professionals concerned about security threats and compliance.

 This guide is not intended to be exhaustive, but it may rather be considered general advice given that security standards and threats continuously evolve.
-It is however, intended to provide a baseline in few areas of common security practices as a starting point for considerations prior to any implementation.
+We hope it provide a baseline in few areas of security as a starting point for considerations prior to any implementation.

 As with other CenturyLink Cloud ecosystem partners, the content of this guide is focused on the gained advantages by the inclusion of third party products and services in combination with CenturyLink Cloud features.

-It is intended to provide complementary measures to security policies, standards, and process developed in-house and it should not be considered a substitution of these.
+It is also intended to provide complementary measures to security policies, standards, and process developed in-house and it should not be considered a substitution of these.

+This article touches on the following subjects:

 **Category**|**Topics**
 -------------|-----------------------------|